apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

 If your BigQuery write operation creates a new table, you must provide schema information.
 The schema contains information about each field in the table.
+When updating a pipeline with a new schema, the existing schema fields must stay in the same order, or the pipeline will break, failing to write to BigQuery.

 {{< paragraph class="language-java" >}}
 To create a table schema in Java, you can either use a `TableSchema` object, or